 Turkey rules the roost on Thanksgiving, but when Christmas and New Years rolls around, I’m all about the almighty cow.
 Prime rib, more prime rib, rib eye steak sandwiches, and of course beef tenderloin.
 Some of you are cringing at the thought of grilling at Christmas due to the weather.
 I get that.
-Standing over a grill while pouring charcoal into a chimney or even standing there with a Looftlighter can be rough.
-Having to repeatedly go outside to check on the coals before even putting the meat on is a pain and takes you away from the Christmas festivities.
+Standing over a grill while pouring charcoal into a chimney can be rough.
+Having to repeatedly go outside to check on the coals throughout the process is a pain and takes you away from the Christmas festivities.
 So let me simplify it a bit and smoke this bad boy on a gas grill.
 That’s right, I’m smoking a holiday beef tenderloin on a gas grill.
 The trips outside include, turning the grill on.
 Placing the plank on the hot grill.
 Placing the meat on the plank.
-Searing the meat and bringing it in.
+Removing the beef from the plank and searing it before bringing it in.
 That’s it.
 And when it is cold outside, standing next to a hot grill is pretty pleasant, if not downright enjoyable.
-It also saves room in the oven for the all important sides and pies.
+It also saves room in the oven for the sides and pies.

 Holiday Beef Tenderloin Ingredients:

 - 1 wooden smoking plank (preferably oak)

 - Fresh cracked black pepper

 - Grape seed oil (substitute olive oil if necessary)